denoland/docs/runtime/fundamentals/security.md

 $ deno run --allow-import main.ts
 ```

-Note, that specifying an allow list for `--allow-import` will override the list
+Note that specifying an allow list for `--allow-import` will override the list
 of default hosts.

 ## Evaluation of code